 When will my T-shirt arrive?

-We estimate that you'll receive your T-shirt in early 2020.
+As a result of the Covid-19 situation, we currently don't have an estimate for when you'll receive your T-shirt.
 Google has engaged a vendor to produce the T-shirts and handle the logistics of shipping them around the world.
-The vendor will email you to request the shipping address and T-shirt size.
-The production of T-shirts starts soon after the announcement of the Season of Docs results on December 12, 2019.
+Google program administrators will email you a unique access code to select your T-shirt style/size and enter your shipping details once production is possible.
 Producing and shipping the T-shirts typically takes a few weeks.